Drama as madman settles dispute in Ekiti – The Sun Nigeria

 Priscilla Ediare, Ado-Ekiti

-It was a moment drama in Ijigbo area of Ado-Ekiti, as a mentally-unstable man, interrupted a misunderstanding between operatives of Ekiti State Traffic Management Authority (EKSTMA) popularly called ‘Dagrin’ and a vehicle ownner.
+It was a moment of drama in Ijigbo area of Ado-Ekiti, as a mentally unstable man, interrupted a misunderstanding between operatives of Ekiti State Traffic Management Authority (EKSTMA) popularly called ‘Dagrin’ and a vehicle owner.

-The squabble which ensued between the two parties at about 2:00 pm, on Thursday, had raised the attention of passersby.
+The squabble, which ensued between the two parties at about 2:00 pm, yesterday, had aroused passersby’s attention.

-Daily Sun gathered that operatives of EKSTMA had intercepted the vehicle ownner for allegedly violating the traffic control light stationed at the Ijigbo roundabout to ensure safe vehicular movements.
+Daily Sun gathered that EKSTMA operatives had intercepted the vehicle owner for violating the traffic control light stationed at the Ijigbo roundabout to ensure safe vehicular movements.

 He (madman), however, made sure normalcy was restored before he left the scene.